dennisXZX/web-developer-notes/Git.md

 `git log script.js` to list all commits that involve the script.js file.

 We can use multiple arguments such as `git log --stat --oneline`.

+### git stash

+`git stash` can temporarily store your changes to revert back to HEAD commit.

+`git stash list` can list all your stashes.

+`git stash apply` to restore stashed temporary changes to working directory.

+`git stash drop stashName` to delete a stash.

 ### git config